HeliosLang/compiler/doc/tutorial_06-minting.md

-# Part 6 of Plutus-Light tutorial: Minting policy scripts
+# Part 6 of Helios tutorial: Minting policy scripts

 Minting policy scripts are very similar to validator scripts for spending.
 They don't accept a `Datum` argument though, only `Redeemer` and/or `ScriptContext`.